yshensh/object-oriented-design-principles/Observer/README.md

  2. It should be ensured that when one object changes state an open-ended number of dependent objects are updated automatically
  3. It should be possible that one object can notify an open-ended number of other objects

+## Solution
+ * Define Subject and Observer objects
+ * so that when a subject changes state, all registered observers are notified and updated automatically.

+The sole responsibility of a subject is to maintain a list of observers and to notify them of state changes by calling their update() operation.

+The responsibility of observers is to register (and unregister) themselves on a subject (to get notified of state changes) and to update their state (synchronize their state with subject's state) when they are notified.

+This makes subject and observers loosely coupled.
+Subject and observers have no explicit knowledge of each other.
+Observers can be added and removed independently at run-time.

+This notification-registration interaction is also known as publish-subscribe.